DarkSystemGit/Atto-24/docs/gfx.md

     - `int height` - Height of area.
     - `int x` - X coord to copy to.
     - `int y` - Y coord to copy to.
+- **gfx.savePalette**

+  - Description: Saves the current color palette to a specified slot.
+  - Parameters:
+    - `int slot` - The slot to save the palette to.

+- **gfx.loadPalette**
+  - Description: Loads a color palette from a specified slot.
+  - Parameters:
+    - `int slot` - The slot to load the palette from.
 ## Data Structures